 "ClearScale was a great partner as we migrated to AWS.
-They helped us choose modern environment, with tools like Terraform, and Cloud Formation.
-We were thrown several curveballs over this project, the biggest was when the datacenter moved up their closure date.
+They helped us choose a modern environment with tools like Terraform and Cloud Formation.
+We were thrown several curveballs over this project.
+The biggest was when the datacenter moved up their closure date.
 ClearScale was able to be flexible and came up with an adjusted plan to help us migrate well before the new date.
 Migrating all our products to a new environment was a big lift with a host of unknowns.
 ClearScale worked as an extension of our team, and helped us manage the risks.
 Ultimate testament to the team was that our migration was successful with only minimal downtime."

 To improve monitoring and provide centralized logging, the team deployed the ELK Stack (Elasticsearch, Logstash, and Kibana).
 Kibana and Elasticsearch provides real-time application monitoring as well as log and clickstream analytics.
 Kibana is ideal for visualizing and exploring data stored in errors and logs.
 It features log and time series analytics, application monitoring, and operational intelligence use cases.